revo23/AI-SOC-Agents/README.md

 <img width="524" height="524" alt="image" src="https://github.com/user-attachments/assets/de5b7986-9114-4d3a-af30-3c308f8ae7a1" />

 **Overview**
 Tackling one of the most critical challenges in cybersecurity operations: context gathering (correlation between various data sources) and alert fatigue.
 Context gathering is a fundamental part of detection and response; most of the time it is also tedious and repetitive, making it well-suited for handling by AI agents.
-PoC of 'Tier 1 SOC Analyst' tasks (Ip check, web searches, determine true or false positive) done using LangChain/LangGraph in a Google Colab notebook.
+PoC of 'Tier 1 SOC Analyst' tasks (IP check, web searches, determine true or false positive) done using LangChain/LangGraph in a Google Colab notebook.

 <img width="1184" height="464" alt="image" src="https://github.com/user-attachments/assets/ebc38a85-77c3-45b3-a770-b6b8fbc8e221" />